 Disappearing from view at our fourth spot is a ball with an elegant look designed to glide low, fast and far.

-This ball has a dual casing synthesized to give it an incredibly powerful but low trajectory.
+This golf ball has a dual casing synthesized to give it an incredibly powerful but low trajectory.
 A lower flight path means you can take a slightly more measured approach to your distance shots.

 A low trajectory can also mean a lot of movement on the green, but the 4-piece cast urethane cover and the patented S2TG technology has excellent stopping power on low friction surfaces.